bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 ## Information

 what are sockets?
-a way/method used by programs to communicate( send and recve data )
+a way/method used by programs to communicate( send and receive data )